pwsmith/minima/_posts/2019-08-25-what-I-wish-I-knew-when-starting-my-PhD.md

 They also offer a range of syntax highlighting options and automatic indentation to make your text easier to read in the source file
 Finally, they offer the ability to define your own keybindings and snippets.
 Snippets for instance allow you to automatically insert a block of text by specifying a keyword.
-For isntance, one of mine is such that typing `exe` and hitting `tab`, causes the following code to appear, with the cursor placed after `\ex `:
+For instance, one of mine is such that typing `exe` and hitting `tab`, causes the following code to appear, with the cursor placed after `\ex `:

 ```
 \begin{exe}